emmazzz/move-hackathon-tutorial/README.md

 We can invoke `transfer` method in a transaction script to modify the blockchain state.
 As mentioned in Step 1, only public script functions can be called from a transaction script.
 Therefore, we declare `transfer` as a public script function.
-And by requiring the `from` argument be a `signer` instead of an `address`, we require that the transfer transaction must be signed by the `from` account.
+And by requiring the `from` argument be a `signer` instead of an `address`, we require that the transfer transaction must be approved by the `from` account.

 Next we look at the data structs we need for this module.

-In most Ethereum contracts, the balance of each address is stored in a _state variable_ of type `mapping(address => uint256)`.
+If you are familiar with Ethereum contracts, in most Ethereum contracts, the balance of each address is stored in a _state variable_ of type
+`mapping(address => uint256)`.
 This state variable is stored in the storage of a particular smart contract.
 In Move, however, storage works differently.
 A Move module doesn't have its own storage.
 Instead, Move "global storage" (what we call our blockchain state) is indexed by addresses.
 Under each address there are Move modules (code) and Move resources (values).